Obituaries for the week of February 15, 2017

 Mr. Gibson is survived by his wife, Nadine Gibson of Poarch; two sons, Steve Gibson of Bratt, Fla. and Kevin Gibson of Montgomery, Ala.; two daughters, Emily Lee Tullis and Sandy Presley all of Nokomis, Fla.; two step-daughters, Pam Evans of Dothan, Ala. and Terry Eddins of Atmore, Ala.; one brother, Earl Smith of Atmore, AL and fifteen grandchildren.

-Funeral services will be held Wednesday, February 15, 2017 at 10 a.m. at Poarch Community Church with Rev. Johnny Stabler officiating.
-Burial will follow at Judson Creek Indian Cemetery.
+Funeral services were held Wednesday, February 15, 2017 at 10 a.m. at Poarch Community Church with Rev. Johnny Stabler officiating.
+Burial followed at Judson Creek Indian Cemetery.

-The family will receive friends Tuesday, February 14, 2017 from 6 p.m. until service time at 10 a.m. at Poarch Community Church.
+The family received friends Tuesday, February 14, 2017 from 6 p.m. until service time at 10 a.m. at Poarch Community Church.

-Pallbearers will be William Andrew “Drew” Eddins, John Boyette, Rayford Tuberville, Christopher Blackburn, Shane Gibson and Michael McGhee.
+Pallbearers were William Andrew “Drew” Eddins, John Boyette, Rayford Tuberville, Christopher Blackburn, Shane Gibson and Michael McGhee.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Alabama.